ipoom-jeong/resume_ipoom/content/project/developing-low-power-mobile-computing-platform/index.md

 summary: >-
   * Research project at Yonsei University joint with LG Electronics

-  * Inter- and Intra-core optimization techniques for higher energy-efficiency of a mobile APs (application processors)
+  * Inter- and Intra-core optimization techniques for higher energy-efficiency of a mobile APs (Application Processors)
 draft: false
 featured: false
 image: